 - Coordinator of the SPACEKIDS European Union FP-7 project

 - Co-I on FP-7 projects HELP (Herschel-related extragalactic astronomy) and FISICA (FIR interferometry technology development)

-- UK Co-PI for the ARIEL exoplanet characterisation mission proposed for the ESA M4 mission
+- UK Co-PI for the ARIEL exoplanet characterisation mission, selected by ESA as its M4 mission, with

-- UK Spokesperson for the SPICA-SAFARI instrument instrument consortium (SPICA proposed for the ESA M5 mission)
+- UK Spokesperson for the SPICA-SAFARI instrument consortium (SPICA has been selected by ESA for

 I currently co-supervise one PhD student working on observational star formation.